TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/Frontend.rst

 This will fetch all files related to the content element being rendered (referenced in the "image" field) and make them available in a variable called :code:`images`.
-This can then be used in the Fluid template:
+This can then be used in the `Fluid`:pn: template:

 .. code-block:: html